Natural sights in the UK

 The Seven Sisters Cliffs

 These cliffs are probably one of the most famous natural sights in the UK.
-They are a series of chalk cliffs located between Eastbourne and Seaford in East Sussex in Southern part of England.
+They are a series of chalk cliffs located between Eastbourne and Seaford in East Sussex in the Southern part of England.

 The Seven Sister Cliffs are included in the famous South Downs National Park and are dated back to millions of years ago.
 If you are interested in the history of the Earth, or if you like to visit a magnificent landscape that is standing still for millions of years, this is the place you need to visit.